 The GFS Product and Distribution Committee has responsibility for the oversight of product development and management, distribution arrangements, and certain other activities managed through Aviva Investors as set out in the terms of reference.
-It ultimately reports into the Aviva Investors Client and Product Committee, a personal committee of the Global Head of Global Client Solutions and has an escalation responsibility to the Board.
+It ultimately reports into the Aviva Investors Global Product Committee, a personal committee of the Global Head of Global Client Solutions and has an escalation responsibility to the Board.
+Following closure of the Company and its funds, product development and distribution activities have stopped.